locvx1234/Linux-Tutorial/content/cluster-basics.md

 ####Add a resource to the Cluster
 Lets add a cluster service, we'll choose one doesn't require too much configuration and works everywhere to make things easy.

-Install and configure the HTTP Server on both the nodes.
+Install and configure an HTTP Server on both the nodes.
 Note: not need to start/enable the service.

     [root@benji ~]# yum install -y httpd
     [root@benji ~]# echo "Hello Benji" > /var/www/html/index.html